 Since its inception, the Division of Plastic Surgery has driven advancement and innovation in all aspects in plastic surgery with the mission to continue this tradition by recruiting the brightest minds and setting the boldest goals.

 Our doctors provide advanced techniques in aesthetics and aesthetic Surgery, facial plastic surgery, cosmetic skin and body surgery, reconstructive breast surgery, reconstructive surgery, craniofacial surgery, and hand surgery.

 The division has been recently recognized as a top program for research and reputation for programs with county, veteran’s affairs hospitals, and major tertiary referral hospitals.

-The Plastic Surgery Integrated Residency Program is one of the top plastic surgery residency programs in the country and one of the oldest in the United States.
-It is a multi-institutional, integrated, six-year residency, fully accredited by the Residency Review Committee for Plastic Surgery and the Accreditation Council for Graduate Medical Education.
+The Plastic Surgery Integrated Residency Program is one of the top plastic surgery residency programs in the country and one of the oldest in the U.S. It is a multi-institutional, integrated, six-year residency, fully accredited by the Residency Review Committee for Plastic Surgery and the Accreditation Council for Graduate Medical

-Division faculty members pursue a wide variety of clinical and basic science research projects.
-The majority of this work focuses on improving the care of patients with facial injuries or congenital deficiencies.
-The division, for example, is currently leading a large-scale study of outcomes in pediatric craniofacial surgery.
-Faculty members have also been studying new and better treatments for mandibular fractures, including studies evaluating the biologic response to resorbable plate and screw fixation, and a clinical study to determine the optimal method to stabilize mandibular fractures.
+Faculty members have also been studying new treatments for mandibular fractures, including studies evaluating the biologic response to resorbable plate and screw fixation, and a clinical study to determine the optimal method to stabilize mandibular fractures.